asparaginase Erwinia chrysanthemi

 - Explain purpose of medication to patient.

-- Instruct patient to notify health care professional if signs and symptoms of hypersensitivity reaction, pancreatitis, thrombosis or hemorrhage (headache, arm or leg swelling, shortness of breath, chest pain) or hyperglycemia (excess thirst or increase in frequency or volume of urination), occur.
+- Instruct patient to notify health care professional if signs and symptoms of hypersensitivity reaction, pancreatitis, thrombosis or hemorrhage (headache, arm or leg swelling, shortness of breath, chest pain), hyperglycemia (excess thirst or increase in frequency or volume of urination), or hepatic VOD (jaundice, severe nausea/vomiting, bleeding, or bruising) occur.

-- Rep: May be teratogenic.
-Advise females of reproductive potential to use effective nonhormonal contraception and avoid breastfeeding during and for 3 mos after last dose.
-Advise female patients to notify health care professional promptly if pregnancy is planned or suspected, or if breast feeding.
+- Rep: May cause fetal harm.
+Advise females of reproductive potential to use effective nonhormonal contraception during and for 3 mo after last dose and to avoid breastfeeding during and for 1 wk after last dose.
+Advise female patients to notify health care professional promptly if pregnancy is planned or suspected or if breastfeeding.

 - Emphasize need for periodic lab tests to monitor for side effects.